Giro d'Italia: Origins and first race (1909)

-On 13 May 1909 at 02:53, 127 riders started the first Giro d'Italia at Loreto Place in Milan.
+On 13 May 1909 at 02:53, 127 riders started the first Giro d'Italia at Piazzale Loreto in Milan.
 The race was split into eight stages covering 2448 km.
 A total of 49 riders finished, with Italian Luigi Ganna winning.
 Ganna won three individual stages and the General Classification.
 Ganna received 5,325 lire as a winner's prize, with the last rider in the general classification receiving 300 lire.
 The Giro's director received only 150 lire a month, 150 lire fewer than the last-placed rider.
 The first Giro was won by Luigi Ganna, who had the fewest total points at the end of the race.

 1910–1952

 The same format was used for the next two years and resulted in Carlo Galetti winning.

 In 1912, there was no individual classification, instead there was only a team classification, which was won by Team Atala.
 The 1912 Giro is the only time the competition has not had an individual classification.
 For the 1914 Giro d'Italia, in which stages were up to 430 km long, the scoring format was changed from a points-based system to a simple time-based system, in which the cyclist who had the lowest aggregate time at the end of the race would win.

 The Giro was suspended for four years from 1915 to 1918, due to the First World War.
 Costante Girardengo was the winner of the first Giro after the war in 1919.

 The dominant figure in the 1920s was Alfredo Binda, who won his first Giro in 1925 and followed this up with another victory in 1927, in which he won 12 of the 15 stages.
 Victory in 1929 came courtesy of eight successive stage wins.
 At the height of his dominance Binda was called to the head office of La Gazzetta dello Sport in 1930; the newspaper accused him of ruining the race and offered him 22,000 lire to be less dominant, which he refused.
 Binda won five Giros before he was usurped as the dominant cyclist by Gino Bartali.

 Nicknamed the "Iron Man of Tuscany" for his endurance, Bartali won two Giros during the 1930s, in 1936 and 1937.
 Bartali's dominance was challenged in 1940, the last Giro before the Second World War, when he was defeated by his 20-year-old teammate Fausto Coppi.